 The Comhairle's Anti-fraud, Corruption, Bribery and Irregularity Strategy takes cognisance of the CIPFA code of practice on managing the risk of fraud and corruption.
-It was last updated and approved by the Comhairle in April 2023, and can be accessed at Internal Audit Policy (cne-siar.gov.uk).
+It was last updated and approved by the Comhairle in April 2023, and can be accessed at Anti-Fraud, Corruption, Bribery and Irregularity Strategy | Comhairle nan Eilean Siar.

-7. Issues and Concerns Arising Within 2023/24
+7. Issues and Concerns Arising Within 2024/25